Multiscale-Biological-Modeling-Course/Multiscale-Biological-Modeling-Course.github.io/_pages/chemotaxis/biochemistry.md

 [![image-center](../assets/images/600px/chemotaxis_tutorial7.png){: .align-center}](../assets/images/chemotaxis_tutorial7.png)

 In other words, the BNG simulation is confirming that an increase in attractant reduces the concentration of phosphorylated CheY, which therefore lowers the tumbling frequency.
+What is remarkable about this is how quickly it takes place, with the cell attaining a new equilibrium in a fraction of a second.

 ## So … what's the big deal?

-You may not be surprised that we have been able to build a model simulating the system that *E. coli* uses to detect extracellular concentration of ligand and change its behavior accordingly.
+You may not be surprised that we have been able to build a simple model of the response of *E. coli* to an attractant ligand.
 After all, the biochemistry presented here may be elegant, but it is also simple.

-But what we have shown in this lesson is just half of the story.
-In the next lesson, we will see that the biochemical realities of chemotaxis are even more complicated, and for good reason --- this complexity will allow *E. coli* to react with surprising intelligence to a dynamic world.
+But what we have shown in this lesson is just part of the story.
+In the next lesson, we will see that the biochemical realities of chemotaxis are even more complicated, and for good reason --- this added complexity will allow *E. coli* to react to a dynamic world with surprising sophistication.

 [^Munroe]: Randall Munroe.
 What If?
 [Available online](https://what-if.xkcd.com/)